daviguides/vscode-ymd-syntax/README.md

 Built with ❤️ by [Davi Guides](http://daviguides.github.io)

-# vscode-ymd-syntax: Write structured prompts with clarity. 📄💬
+Write structured prompts with clarity.